-We have contracted with MMI Genomics Inc. laboratory for analysis services, and now offer to ADBA registered dogs a DNA analysis for the fee of $50.00.
+We have contracted with NEOGEN Genomics Inc. laboratory for analysis services, and now offer to ADBA registered dogs a DNA analysis.
 This DNA analysis can be used for identification purposes and verification of parentage.

 You will receive an ADBA “Certificate of DNA Analysis” with your dog’s information and a representation of the DNA Profile.
 Also, your ADBA registration certificate will reflect that your dog has a DNA profile recorded in the stud book of the American Dog Breeders Association Inc. and future pedigrees will reflect that a DNA Profile is on record for that sire or dam.

 Only a Registered Owner may apply to have a DNA profile done on any dog.
 A certificate will be issued reflecting the DNA profile on that dog.